Stellarium/stellarium/BUILDING.md

   ]
 }

-Note: To use 'Visual Studio 18 2026' generator, you need the lastest version of CMake, version 4.2.0
+Note: To use 'Visual Studio 18 2026' generator, you need the latest version of CMake, version 4.2.0

 Open Visual Studio 2026.
 Open the Stellarium folder.